gabrieldansereau/SS19_Fieldwork/README.md

 Data-driven ecological synthesis 2019 summer school project on the distance between ecologists' institutions and their fieldwork

 ### Members of the group project
 - Aurelie !!
 - Yasmine Hourlier
 - Fares
 - Gabriel
--New branch ready!
+- New branch ready!
+- New branch on Atom